- The Cards

 Skat is a three-handed trick taking game.
 It is also quite often played by four people, but there are still only 3 active players in each hand; the dealer sits out.
 Each active player is dealt 10 cards and the remaining two form the skat.
 Each hand begins with an auction.
 The winner of the bidding becomes the declarer, and plays alone against the other two players in partnership.
 The declarer has the right to use the two skat cards to make a better hand, and to choose the trump suit.

 Some cards have point values, and the total number of card points in the pack is 120.
 To win, the declarer has to take at least 61 card points in tricks plus skat; the opponents win if their combined tricks contain at least 60 card points.
 Instead of naming a trump suit the declarer can choose to play Grand (jacks are the only trumps) or Null (no trumps and the declarer's object is to lose all the tricks).

 The value of the game, in game points, depends on the trumps chosen, the location of the top trumps (matadors) and whether the declarer used the skat.
-Declarer generally wins the value of the game if successful, and loses the game value (doubled if the skat was exchanged) if unsuccessful.
+Declarer generally wins the value of the game if successful, and loses the twice the game value if unsuccessful.
 In is important to realise that in Skat the card points, which generally determine whether the declarer wins or loses, are quite separate from the game points, which determine how much is won or lost.

 Skat was originally played with German suited cards, and these are still in general use in South and East Germany, including Altenburg.
 Elsewhere, Skat is played with French suited cards.
 32 cards are used: A K Q J 10 9 8 7 in each suit (in Germany the King, Queen and Jack are marked K, D and B).
 In this article French suits are assumed, but in case you are using German suited cards the correspondence is as follows:

 |Abbreviation||French Suits||German Suits|